Converting 3D Geometry Into Displacement Maps

 So, I take the highres geometry and assign a flat color material with a gradient in the diffuse slot.
 This could be a Standard material with 100% self illumination, but since I'm using vray, I'm using a VrayLightMtl with the gradient ramp in the color slot.

-For the Gradient Ramp map, the only thing I adjusted was the rotation to -90, so my gradient went up and down instead of right to left.
+For the Gradient, the only thing I adjusted was the rotation to -90, so my gradient went up and down instead of right to left.

 Now I select my 3d geometry and add a Planar uvwMap from the side like this...

-Now I assign the flat color material to my 3d geometry, and then render from the Top Viewport, and I get a result like this...
+Now after assigning the flat color material to my 3d geometry, I render it from the Top Viewport, and I get a result like this...

 That's my displacement map for my plane, again, white are the highest areas, black the lowest, and the color comes from that gradient projected from the side.